novak-99/ex/docs/source/InformationTheory/klDivContinuous.rst

         A real number.

-In information theory, the KL divergence of a continuous random variable is defined as:
+In information theory, the KL divergence of two continuous probability distributions is defined as:

 .. math::